soupi/learn-haskell-blog-generator/src/08-testing.md

 import HsBlog.Markup
 ```

-`hspec` provides us with a monadic interface for describing, composing and
+`Hspec` provides us with a monadic interface for describing, composing and
 nesting test specifications (`Spec`s).

 Using the `describe` function we can